 Today’s consumer has a wide array of options for cutting systems and machines, options that can seem overwhelming.
-However, when it comes to cutting metal, most machines fit into one of two categories: plasma or laser.
-Named for the way in which they cut, both types of machines have distinct advantages and excel at different applications.
-In this article, we hope to clarify your choices by briefly explaining each type of cutting machine and giving you the information you need to select the system that’s right for your needs.
+However, when it comes to high production metal cutting, most machines fit into one of two categories: plasma or laser.
+Today’s plasma and laser cutting machines are both highly precise thanks to computer numeric control (CNC), but both have distinct advantages and excel at different applications.
+In this article, we hope to clarify your choices by briefly explaining plasma cutting versus laser cutting and giving you the information you need to select the system that’s right for your needs.

 Contact Hornet To Get a Quote Today